Genitals - ambiguous

 - Has a decreased appetite

-- Has blue spells (short periods when a reduced amount of blood flows into the lungs)
+- Has blue spells (may indicate short periods when a reduced amount of blood flows into the lungs)

 - Has trouble breathing